Prathamesh72003/ChatApplication/README.md

-# ChatEase Chatting Android App
+# ChatEase Chatting Android Application
-Welcome to the User ChatEase!
+Welcome to ChatEase!
 This app is designed to help users easily connect and chat with other users from around the world.
 With a user-friendly interface and a range of features, this app makes it easy for you to start chatting with others in no time.

 <p align="center">
 <img src="chat1.jpeg" alt="Logo" width="190" height="350">